Master of Arts (M.A.)

 Goals and Focus of the Program

-The Master of Arts in TESOL Education will provide the knowledge, skills, and strategies needed to teach the increasing numbers of English Language Learners (ELL) in today’s multicultural and diverse classrooms.
+The Master of Arts in TESOL Education is designed to develop the knowledge, skills, and strategies needed to teach the increasing numbers of multilingual learners (ML) in today’s multicultural and diverse classrooms.
+The program is designed to bring educators together from across Connecticut to develop important knowledge and skills for teaching PK-12 students from diverse linguistic backgrounds.

 Program Design

 The Master of Arts in TESOL Education program follows a cohort instructional model with a fully online delivery structure.
-Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four hour class period.
-Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week.
+Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four-hour class period.
+Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week throughout the program.
 The duration of the program is approximately two years.

 Prerequisites